MaJoseBravo/ct-qa-evaluation/README.md

 ## Evaluation

-### Part 1: Prepare the next scenarios with end to end testings
+### Prepare the next scenarios with end to end testings

 - Register a new test account
 - Login with the new test account
-- Load the user profile
 - Change the password
 - Logout
 - Login with the new password
 - Update my profile name
-- Check if the name was refreshed in the user actions toolbar
 - Logout
 - Login with an unregister account (validate the failure message)